-She sighed.
-“He’s become more inactive due to grades and the care poor Dayton requires.
-Still, with Questor and Jillian as supports and the occasional team mission, he’s holding up OK.”
+Donna sighed.
+“He’s become more inactive due to grades and the care poor Steve Dayton requires.
+Still, with Questor and Jillian giving him support, as well as the occasional team mission to keep him busy, he’s holding up okay.”

-“Vic will be there for him,” said Terry.
+“Vic will be there for him also,” said Terry.

 “Yes, he’s a rock for all of us,” she said.

-“He’s heading out west.
-I wish someone could be his partner to keep his moods reigned in like poor Don used to do,” she added.
+“He’s heading out west,” she said.
+“Though I really wish someone could be his partner to keep his darker moods reined in, like poor Don used to do.”

-“He needs a new Dove, but that’s one job I’d hate to take on,” said Terry, shaking his head.
+“He does need a new Dove, but that’s one job I know I’d hate to take on,” said Terry, shaking his head.

-Terry said, “Wally’s working with the JLA, too, isn’t he?”
-Terry showed her a paper.
-“Captain Comet’s team has been doing fine.
-The tabloids claim he has Supergirl working for him now.” (*)
+“Wally’s working with the JLA, too, isn’t he?”
+Terry asked her.
+“Oh, that reminds me,” he said, showed her a newspaper.
+“Captain Comet’s team seems to be be doing fine, too.
+The tabloids claim he even has Supergirl working for him now.” (*)

 [(*) Editor’s note: See Captain Comet’s Rehab Squad: The Return of Supergirl.]

-“Joe Wilson and Kole are back as Titans, too,” he said, as if confirming a given fact.
+“Joe Wilson and Kole are back as Titans, too, right?” he asked, as if confirming a given fact.

 Then, as if on cue, the phone rang.
 “Dick?” she gasped as she heard his greeting.

-Dick Grayson sat across from Donna the next day at a trendy eatery.
+The next day, Dick Grayson sat across from Donna Troy at a trendy eatery.
 He looked fit and well as he smiled boyishly at her.